-The EIAR fails to assess worst-case scenario impacts, a particularly important point in light of what has happened at Fukushima.
+The DEIR fails to assess worst-case scenario impacts, a particularly important point in light of what recently happened at Fukushima.

-Thank you for your comment.
 It is acknowledged that the incident at Fukushima as a result of this natural disaster has highlighted many important safety factors in terms of the future of nuclear energy and is indeed a stark reminder of the unpredictability of the natural environment.
-However it is also well known that South Africa is located on a vastly more stable tectonic environment than that of Japan, which is situated close to a major subduction zone within the Pacific Ocean.
+However it is also well known that South Africa is located on a vastly more stable tectonic environment that that of Japan which is situated close to a major subduction zone within the Pacific Ocean.